mayur-driod/E-Commerce-Application/README.md

 ## Milestone 20

 In this milestone we made the /profile endpoint to get the user data and then save it in an object. after this we made the profile.jsx where we will show all the user details.

+## Milestone 21

+In this Milestone I made the Address.jsx which consists of a form component where users can enter details such as country, state, pincode etc. I made use of usestate hook to store the inputs and then sent it to the backend using axios.
+Once the data has been sent to the backend the usenavigate hook kicks in and navigates to the /profile page.
+(Do note that only the frontend has been done in this milestone).